Distributions and Dividends | Royce

 Net investment income results when dividends, interest or other income received exceed the portfolio's net expenses.

 These realized capital gains and/or net investment income are then passed on to shareholders in the form of distributions.
-Royce Total Return and Dividend Value Funds pay dividends, if any, from net investment income on a quarterly basis and make any distributions resulting from net realized capital gains annually in December.
+Royce Small-Cap Total Return and Dividend Value Funds pay dividends, if any, from net investment income on a quarterly basis and make any distributions resulting from net realized capital gains annually in December.

 Our other open-end Funds pay any dividends from net investment income and make any distributions from net realized capital gains each year in December.